Benjamin-Lee/deep-rules/content/presubmission_inquiry.md

-Dear Dr. Markel:
+Dear Dr. Markel,

-I am writing to submit a Ten Simple Rules article entitled “Ten Simple Rules for Deep Learning in Biology.”
-Deep learning (DL) is exploding in popularity and is increasingly finding its way into biological data analysis.
-However, since most biologists receive little (or no) formal data science training, using deep learning properly remains a daunting task.
+it is with great enthusiasm that I am writing to submit a presubmission inquiry for a Ten Simple Rules article entitled “Ten Simple Rules for Deep Learning in Biology.”
+Deep learning (DL) is currenty exploding in popularity and is increasingly finding its way into biological data analysis given its ability to detect high-dimensional, and for humans invisible, patterns in large-scale biological datasets.
+However, since most biologists and also many data scientists have received and still receive little (or no) formal training in DL, correct application of DL to biological data analysis remains a daunting task hindering DL-accelerated scientific progress and enhanced biological insight.

-Alone, deep learning is a large and complex field.
+DL is a large and complex field.
 Additional complexity is added when applied to biology.
 Inspired by [*Opportunities and obstacles for deep learning in biology and medicine*](https://doi.org/10.1098/rsif.2017.0387) and [*Ten Simple Rules for Writing a PLOS Ten Simple Rules